 Article VIII: General Development

-Section 8.01 Planning Commission: A city planning commission has been duly established under the provisions of the general laws of the state and is hereby recognized.
+Section 8.02 Planning Commission: A city planning commission has been duly established under the provisions of the general laws of the state and is hereby recognized.
 Its membership, duties, and powers may be enlarged by ordinance to enable it to recommend comprehensive municipal plans relating to planning, zoning, platting and land development, slum clearance, and the rehabilitation of blighted areas, and areas damaged by disaster.
 Its reports and recommendations shall be submitted to the city manager who shall transmit the same to the city council, together with any additions or modifications.
 The city council may adopt comprehensive plans or portions thereof, and do all things necessary or convenient to execute the same, and may cooperate with the state and federal governments and apply for, and receive, loans and grants in aid.
 (As amended by vote of the people on November 3, 2015)

-Section 8.02 Board of Adjustment: The city council may provide by ordinance for a board of adjustment of five members which may be given authority to hear and determine appeals from the ruling of the building inspector on the provisions of the zoning ordinance, and to grant special exceptions to, or variations from, the zoning regulations in accordance with standards and procedures prescribed by ordinance.
+Section 8.03 Board of Adjustment: The city council may provide by ordinance for a board of adjustment of five members which may be given authority to hear and determine appeals from the ruling of the building inspector on the provisions of the zoning ordinance, and to grant special exceptions to, or variations from, the zoning regulations in accordance with standards and procedures prescribed by ordinance.
 (As amended by vote of the people on November 3, 2015)

-Section 8.03 Housing Authority: A housing authority has been duly established for this city under the provisions of the applicable law of the State of Washington and of the United States, and the city council is authorized to cooperate with the housing authority under the terms of the said acts, or as hereafter amended, or under other enactments relating thereto, and by ordinance to provide to the extent deemed necessary, safe and sanitary housing accommodations for persons of low income.
+Section 8.04 Housing Authority: A housing authority has been duly established for this city under the provisions of the applicable law of the State of Washington and of the United States, and the city council is authorized to cooperate with the housing authority under the terms of the said acts, or as hereafter amended, or under other enactments relating thereto, and by ordinance to provide to the extent deemed necessary, safe and sanitary housing accommodations for persons of low income.
 (As amended by vote of the people on November 3, 2015)

-Section 8.04 Parks and Recreation: The city shall acquire, maintain and operate an adequate system of public parks and playgrounds and shall make ample provision for recreational facilities, supervision, and programs, and may cooperate with school districts, public bodies, public corporations, and other organizations to that end.
+Section 8.05 Parks and Recreation: The city shall acquire, maintain and operate an adequate system of public parks and playgrounds and shall make ample provision for recreational facilities, supervision, and programs, and may cooperate with school districts, public bodies, public corporations, and other organizations to that end.
 There shall be a parks and recreation commission appointed by the mayor, subject to the approval of the city council.
 A member of the school administration of each school district with territory within the city limits shall be appointed to the commission and up to nine additional members shall be appointed at large from residents of the city.
 Commission members shall serve without pay, and shall have such advisory responsibilities with respect to management, supervision, and control of the recreational facilities and programs under the direction and supervision of the city manager as may be assigned by ordinance.
 The commission shall recommend to the city council through the city manager all programs and plans for parks, playgrounds, and recreational facilities, and supervision, and for the expenditures of all city funds to be devoted to such purposes.
-(As amended by vote of the people on November 7, 1978, and November 8, 1994.)
+(As amended by vote of the people on November 7, 1978, November 8, 1994, and November 3, 2015.)